islaytitans/alien/docs/src/GM/hod3.md

 - The **Deacons** then stalk the PCs from afar
 - If the PCs deliver the Strain to the Perfected their heads are filled with an overwhelming sense of relief, gratitude and victory
   - They are given the best reward they can conceive 0 strip and bathe in Hessdalen Lights (any radiation zone) to become one with the perfect living hive

-### Act 3 End

-- Occurrs when you want - the Stations metamorphasis is complete
-- Read "The Change" p56

-## Optional Events

-### Out of Air

-- Proto-Hive tendrils have seeped through the Cetorhina abd destroyed the Oxygen compression units
-- PCs can no longer recharge their suit **Air** supplies n the Cetorhina - they can on Life Support Deck C

 ### A Room with a View